-Locals do believe that every year in Magh-Purnima, Lord Jagannath comes here, and on that day no Prasad or food is being cooked in Puri, rather Prasad is being offered here in Shivrinarayan.
+Locals do believe that every year in Magh-Purnima, Lord Jagannath comes here, and on that day, no Prasad or food is being cooked in Puri, rather Prasad is being offered here in Shivrinarayan.
 And the city celebrates this day as a festival in the month of February.
-One of the biggest ghat (shore) of the town is Ram-Ghat, behind the temple if you want to take a dip in river, other facilities are available here.
+One of the biggest ghat (shore) of the town is Ram-Ghat, behind the temple if you want to take a dip in the river, other facilities are available here.

 How to reach.